How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

 \subsubsection{Execution vs. Planning Assistance}

-All analysts in our study appreciated execution assistance, occasionally rating it negatively only when it came too late or differed from what they had intended.
-In our study, execution assistance ocurred in two ways: (1) on its own when analysts were struggling with executing their plan, or (2) as part of intended planning suggestions.
-Analysts appreciated that execution assistance helped save time and prevented them from having to do internet searching (8/13 analysts).
-For example, A3 liked that a suggestion to consider a BMI variable included the code to calculate it: \shortquote{I don't know how to calculate BMI off the top of my head, and it was like `Hey, here's how you calculate it'.
-Perfect, saves me a Google.} These preferences support prior observations that productivity and reduced online searching are major perceived benefits of AI-based code assistants~\cite{Vaithilingam2022ExpectationVE, Ziegler2022ProductivityAO}.
+All analysts appreciated execution assistance, occasionally rating it negatively only when it came too late or differed from what they had intended.
+In our study, execution assistance occurred either on its own---when analysts were struggling with executing their plan---or as part of intended planning suggestions.
+Analysts (8/13) appreciated that execution assistance saved time and prevented them from having to search the internet.
+For example, A3 liked that a suggestion to consider a BMI variable included the code to calculate it, noting that \shortquote{I don't know how to calculate BMI off the top of my head, and it was like `Hey, here's how you calculate it'.
+Perfect, saves me a Google.} These preferences are in line with prior observations~\cite{Vaithilingam2022ExpectationVE, Ziegler2022ProductivityAO} that expediency and reduced online searching are major perceived benefits of AI-based code assistants.
 Some analysts would have preferred even more execution assistance [A2, A3, A4, A5, A13].
-For example, A5 and A13 expected more help when faced with errors.
-Likewise, A3 wanted the assistant to execute the code for them, such as for visualizations.
-Similarly, A2 wanted high-level help with \shortquote{understanding the differences between libraries.}
+For example, A5 and A13 expected more help when faced with errors, while A3 wanted it to make visualization for them.

-With respect to planning assistance, most analysts found it to be helpful.
-Helpfulness depended less on the category of suggestion than on the timing with respect to analysts' own paths (Sec. \ref{sec:results_when} ).
-Planning suggestion content often presented an idea to analysts that they had not previously considered~(12/13 analysts).
+Reciprocally, most analysis found planning assistants to be helpful, although this utility depended less on suggestion type than on the timing (Sec. \ref{sec:results_when}).
+Most analysts (12/13) noted that planning suggestions often presented ideas that they had not previously considered.
 For instance, A10 contrasted our assistant's planning merits with other assistants: \longquote{Auto-complete code (assistants) are very good, but they are looking at what you are doing right now and maybe the last cell.
 This agent could take a more overall approach and help you think about the overall approach.} In other situations, the suggestions also helped analysts realize key steps they would have otherwise missed.
-A2 found this assistance quite constructive: \shortquote{Interesting, this is helpful.
+For instance, A2 found observed that \shortquote{this is helpful.
 I didn't realize that skin tone rating was a combination of rater one and rater two.}

 However, while most suggestions the assistant presented were tied to specific moments in the analysis process, some analysts wanted broader analysis planning help [A2, A3, A6, A7, A8].
 A3, for example, mentioned how at the beginning of the analysis, \shortquote{recommendations for how to think about the problem would (have been) good.} Similarly, A2 wanted suggestions that could provide a whole analysis plan: \longquote{Given the dependent variables and the data structures, what are some of the analyses I could run?
 If I need to run different analyses, how would I need to transform the data, with suggestions or sample code of how I can do that?} In these situations, analysts might benefit from workflow scaffolding recommendations similar to those in \textit{Lodestar}~\cite{Raghunandan2022LodestarSI} or \textit{litvis}~\cite{Wood2019DesignEW}.